UdjinM6/dash_unforked/doc/build-osx.md

 ./configure --disable-wallet
 ```

-In this case there is no dependency on Berkeley DB 4.8.
+In this case there is no dependency on Berkeley DB 4.8 and SQLite.

 Mining is also possible in disable-wallet mode using the `getblocktemplate` RPC call.